How to Improve Your Facilitation Skills (and be a Great Facilitator)

 - Shifting perspective: If the group gets stuck at some point in the discussion, try to shift the perspective and look at the problem from a different angle.

-- Summarizing: Repetition promotes understanding, and summarizing what has been discussed so far will help the group build upon the conclusions they have already made.
+- Summarizing: Repetition promotes understanding, and summarizing what has been discussed so far will help participants build upon the conclusions they have already made.

-- Including quieter members: Encourage less talkative members to contribute to the discussion.
+- Including quieter participants: Encourage less talkative members to contribute to the discussion.
 Ask directly for their opinions and ask if they have any questions.
 At the same time, keep in mind that people do have different learning and thinking styles and may not feel comfortable if they are ‘encouraged’ too much.
-A facilitator needs to be alert to the needs of different participants and help the group move forward together.
+A facilitator needs to be alert to the needs of different participants and help everyone move forward together.

 Conflict management

-The ability to handle and diffuse tension is a skill that sets expert facilitators apart from the others.
+The ability to handle and diffuse tension is a skill that sets expert facilitators apart from others.
 Group facilitation is often exciting and productive, though differences of opinion can form in workshops or meetings you might be facilitating.
+A good facilitator isn’t someone who actively avoids such differences but embraces them, and uses a combination of critical thinking, active listening and other skills to help a group navigate such differences.

-Dealing with conflict-stacked situations are among the biggest challenges to effective facilitation.
-Often, there are underlying conflicts behind disagreements taking place in a conversation.
+Dealing with conflict-stacked situations is among the biggest challenges to facilitation.
+Often, there are underlying conflicts behind disagreements taking place in a conversation, even in small meetings.
+The facilitator role often means being attuned to this possibility and responding appropriately.

-You might also encounter “difficult participants”.
+You might also encounter participants who express challenging behaviors.
 People have reasons for behaving as they do, and if you don’t make an effort to understand their stance, they might keep playing hardball in the session.
-However, you still need to keep in mind that the group has its own goals, and one person hijacking all the attention is a dangerous track.
+Balancing attention to individual needs and to the whole group can get tricky!

 Consensus-building skills

 In other words, this is called creating a transparent process.
-For instance, if you choose to use simple dot-voting as the technique to come up with a set of the most preferred ideas after an idea generation activity, then everybody should be made aware why only those most popular ideas will be considered further.
-In that way everyone understands the process that leads to a final decision.
-Remember that facilitation is the art of making a process simpler or easier.
+For instance, if you choose to use simple dot-voting as the technique to come up with a set of the most preferred ideas after an idea generation activity, then everybody should be made aware of why only those most popular ideas will be considered further.
+In that way, everyone understands the process that leads to a final decision.
+(Setting ground rules at the outset is a great way to make this clear to everyone in the room!)

 Record outcomes